docjag/load-profile-data-analysis/README.md

 # loadProfileData
-Data Analysis of Load Profile for the Energy Management System Using Matlab, the analysis of the data sets gathered from different Energy companies.
+Data Analysis of Load Profile for the Energy Management System.
+Using Matlab, the analysis of the data sets gathered from different Energy companies.